 I hope these ideas are useful, and you can use them to make your events more inclusive.

-This list is long – don’t feel bad if you can’t do all of it.
+This list is long – don’t feel bad if you can’t do it all.
 I’ve never seen a conference that implements all of these, or even most of them.
-Some of this is expensive (either in time or money), and you can’t do it all.
-It’s a list of suggestions, not absolute requirements.
+Some of this is expensive (in time or money), and you can’t do everything.
+Not every idea is always practical or possible.
+It’s a list of suggestions, not must-have requirements.

 Just do your best – some improvements are better than no improvements.
 Anything you can do to make your event more inclusive is a worthwhile thing to do.
 And in many cases, they’ll help more than just the intended group.
 For example, live captioning is usually meant for the deaf and hard-of-hearing, but it benefits other attendees as well!